Holland’s Weld Quality Lab is One-of-a-Kind

 We produce quite a few welds, hundreds of thousands every year, and we wanted to be capable of analyzing swiftly and be in control of our product to produce an even better weld.
 The lab allows us to have a better understanding of the flash butt welding process.
 We research normal weld qualifications, our process capability and investigate any weld defects that may occur.
 When these weld defects occur, the lab allows us to better document and manage a library of the processes we learned from them and improve processes and operator training.
 It’s also key for our future welding expansion, general research, and development.

-- What makes us unique in having one?
+What makes us unique in having our own Weld Quality Lab?

 It is quite rare in our industry to have an in-house lab facility and dedicated team.
 Some of our competitors pay outside labs and don’t have internal processes / teams.
 A 3rd party lab can be beneficial but are generally used to just analyze incidents or products brought to them.
 We can go above and beyond.
 Thinking to the next higher level “What can we do to change this / improve this?”
 We’re in control and we have the capability of understanding a weld from start to finish.
 This also allows us to talk with our operations teams / interface with team with who physically made the weld to talk through weld issues.